-By Chris Sharry on August 7th, 2024 in Disability, Disability Hearing, Social Security Disability
+By Chris Sharry on August 7th, 2024 in Disability, Disability Hearings, Social Security Disability

 When filing for Social Security Disability, unfortunately a considerable number of applicants are denied benefits, at least initially.
 According to the Social Security Administration (SSA), on average, 67% of disability claims are denied.
 If your social security disability application is denied by Social Security, you must file an appeal if you decide to continue with the process to obtain benefits.
 This appeal period is called “reconsideration” as the Social Security Administration (SSA) is reviewing the case to ensure the decision was correct.
 In this post, we will discuss tips so you may be successful in your appeal for Social Security Disability benefits.
 This is not an exhaustive list, but the more important strategies to aid you during the application process.